scrapoxy/scraping-workshop/README.md

             <image src="images/note.png">
         </td>
         <td>
-            Of course, you can use <a href="https://obf-io.deobfuscate.io">online tools</a> to deobfuscate this script, given that it's a straightforward obfuscated script.
+            Of course, you can use <a href="https://obf-io.deobfuscate.io" target="_blank">online tools</a> to deobfuscate this script, given that it's a straightforward obfuscated script.
             However, our focus is to understand how Babel can be used for deobfuscation.
         </td>